xtuc/wasm-coredump-format/README.md

 frame ::= codeoffset:u32 locals:vec(local) globals:vec(global) stack:vec(stack) reserved:u32
 ```

-The `reserved` bytes are decoded as an empty vector.
+The `reserved` bytes are decoded as an empty vector and reserved for future use.

 `vec` (same encoding as [Wasm Vectors]):
 ```